KITcii/smart-contract-dev-support/patterns/Design Patterns/Mutex Pattern/README.md

 ```
 ## Resulting Context
 All state modifications are carried out if the flag is set `true`.
 Otherwise, function invocations are prevented if they are out of the intended order.
-There-fore, unintended recursive calls to smart contract functions can be prevented.
+Therefore, unintended recursive calls to smart contract functions can be prevented.
 The smart contract execution can become slightly costlier (e.g., in terms of gas) because of additional conditions to be considered using mutex variables.

 ## Rationale
 By implementing the Mutex Pattern, a smart contract function cannot be executed if the function execution enters a certain point protected by a mutex variable until the function execution passed another point, where the mutex variable is unlocked again.
 In case an attacker aims to reenter the smart contract function, the execution will be aborted.
 By doing so, the smart contract function is protected from reentrancy.